-Winner of the Garsington Opera Helen Clarke Award and the Basil A Turner Prize at British Youth Opera.
+Winner of a 2015 Leonard Ingrams Award and the 2014 Helen Clarke Award both from Garsington Opera, and the Basil A Turner Prize at British Youth Opera.

 F E A T U R E D R E V I E W S

 "Bradley Travis’s Figaro had a lightness of touch coupled with graceful, unaffected singing and acting...Travis’s Figaro, has star quality."